huzzh3/C2LSH-Code/README.md

 mkdir res/Sift
 ```

-2. copy the sift.q and sift.ds to the 'data/sift' folder
+2. copy the Sift.q and Sift.ds to the 'data/Sift' folder

 3. execute the program